indobenchmark/tutorials/_posts/2020-10-18-basic-pytorch-id.md

 Pada sesi selanjutnya, kita akan menggunakan `DocumentSentimentDataset` dan `DocumentSentimentDataLoader` dalam proses pemodelan

+<div id="model"></div>
 #### Model

 For our modeling purpose, we are going to use a very popular model in NLP called BERT.
 BERT is a very popular pre-trained contextualized language model that stands for Bidirectional Encoder Representations from Transformers.
 Just like what it says in its name, BERT makes use of transformers, the attention mechanism that takes contextual relations between words in a text into account.
 Before BERT, the most popular techniques were recurrent based models, which read the text input sequentially.
 What makes BERT better is that it removes the first order markov assumption and provides a self-attention mechanism.
-The architecture of BERT model is shown in the following figure.

 <img src="/tutorials/assets/img/model.png"/>